ChangWynn/CV/README.md

 ### Software Engineer Graduate

 - Full-stack web development skills, including front-end and back-end technologies.
-- Proficiency in programming languages such as Ruby and JavaScript.
+- Proficiency in programming languages such as JavaScript and Ruby.
 - Understanding of software development best practices, including version control and testing.
 - Problem-solving and critical thinking skills developed through coding challenges.
 - Collaboration and teamwork abilities gained from working on engineering projects.